enderversing/itp-blog/year/2024/fall/physical computing/finalproj.md

 This actually seems like it would be...quite easy...once I decide on the elements included in the game console's design.

-I'm not trying to do anything that has not been done before - this is just a new combination things that already exist.
+I'm not trying to do anything that has not been done before - this is just a combination of things that already exist.